Skip to main content

 Three things that look different but are not:

-The operating model is the same.
+The vibe coding workflow is the same.
 Specs in.
 Diffs out.
 Review-before-merge.
 Production posture.
 Multi-model workflows do not relax any of these.
 If anything, they tighten them — because diffs from two models leave more variance to review through.

 The merge gate is the same.
 Every PR runs through the same review regardless of which model authored it.
 No exceptions for "GPT-5.5 wrote it and it looks good."
 No exceptions for "Opus 4.7 ran for two hours and is probably right."